TheNumbered/grant-ease/README.md

 # Grant-Ease

-Grant-Ease is an Android application designed to streamline the process of applying for funding and tracking funding applications.
+Grant-Ease is an Web application designed to streamline the process of applying for funding and tracking funding applications.
 The app provides functionality for users to apply for funding opportunities, manage their applications, and stay updated on their application status.
 Fund managers can create and manage funding opportunities, and admins have the tools to manage users and their roles within the application.

 ## Features